JenushanthAts/OpenFlow-Statistics-Collection/README.md

-Then you can check the trace files which contains openflow statistics collection(Port statistics and Flow statistics) in your directory where you have implemented your program.
+Then you can check the trace files which contains openflow statistics collection(Port statistics) in your directory where you have implemented your program.
+In case of getting actual bandwidth of ports / flow ,you have to initiate Tcp traffic.

 #### Hope this will help you .Best wishes.